What Am I

 "What Am I" is a song performed by American boy band Why Don't We.
 The song was released as a digital download on August 22, 2019 by Signature and Atlantic Records.
 The song peaked at number twenty on the US Bubbling Under Hot 100 Singles chart.
 The song was written by Ammar Malik, Ed Sheeran and Steve Mac, who also produced the song.

 Background

-The song was co-written by Ed Sheeran, he was also co-writer on the single "Trust Fund Baby".
-In August 2019, the band announced the release of their new single of their social media accounts.
+The song was co-written by Ed Sheeran, he was also a co-writer on the single "Trust Fund Baby".
+In August 2019, the band announced the release of the new single of their social media accounts.

 Music video

 A music video to accompany the release of "What Am I" was first released onto YouTube on August 23, 2019.
 The video was directed by Andy Hines and shows the band having a celebratory end-of-summer bonfire on the beach.